cultureandempire/cultureandempire.github.io/cande.md

 So a good form of property is one that wraps up existing investments and assets, and protects them from abuse.
 It's not the selling of a home at a higher price that creates wealth; it's the building of a house close to other homes, and the creation of a society.
 All rules -- and especially property laws -- must be resistant to cheats.
 Otherwise, people will not play.
 When a market tolerates cheating, people work around it and eventually abandon it.
 A favorite tactic of cheats is conflict and confusion, because in a legal dispute, the more powerful party almost always wins.

 A good property rights system steers cheats away and draws in honest investors.
-It has these features:

-* Gives proportional title over a real investment.
-* Has explicit and unambiguous boundaries.
-* Is cheap or free to acquire the title.
-* Is cheap or free to enforce.
-* Does not conflict with other assets or property rights.
-* Has a low or negative cost to the rest of society.
+It has these features: it gives proportional title over a real investment; it has explicit and unambiguous boundaries; it is cheap or free to acquire the title; it is cheap or free to enforce; it does not conflict with other assets or property rights; and it has a low or negative cost to the rest of society.

 By "proportional title over a real investment," I mean that the title should match the investment in a sane way.
 For example, if I clear one small patch of jungle and thus get title over 10 acres of land, that is disproportionate.
 If I clear an acre and get title over that acre I cleared, that may be fair.